Free Consultation · Call 24/7

 How is Dyskinetic Cerebral Palsy Treated?

 Dyskinetic cerebral palsy is a permanent and irreversible disorder with no known cure.
-While children with this condition will have it for life, there are several treatment options that can help them manage their involuntary movements, symptoms, and related complications.
+While children with this condition will have it for life, several treatment options can help them manage their involuntary movements, symptoms, and related complications.

 Since the root of the issue is irreversible brain damage, these treatments are solely intended to improve a child’s quality of life.